andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

   );
 ```

-Our `useMarkdown` hook takes the Markdown string and the options for rehype-react as arguments and returns an React element for us to render.
+Our `useMarkdown` hook takes the Markdown string and the options for rehype-react as arguments and returns a React element for us to render.

 ### What is unified?